steven-hack/ziggo-mediabox-next/README.md

 ## Manual installation
 1) Download the content of this repository

-2) Place the directory "mediabox-next" in the "custom_components" directory of your Home Assistant installation.
+2) Place the directory "ziggo-mediabox-next" in the "custom_components" directory of your Home Assistant installation.

 3) A restart of Home Assistant is required before the component will work.